siraaf/yii2-tree-manager/README.md

 ### Step 2: Setup Model

 Create your model for storing the tree structure extending `kartik\tree\models\Tree` class.
 You can alternatively build your own model extending from `yii\db\ActiveRecord` but modify it to use the `kartik\tree\models\TreeTrait`.
-You must provide the table name in the model.
-Optionally you can add rules, or edit the various methods like `isVisible`, `isDisabled` etc. to identify allowed flags for nodes.
+You must provide the table name in the model. to identify allowed flags for nodes.

 So when extending from the `\kartik\tree\models\Tree`, you can set it like below: